Dyck tilings, increasing trees, descents, and inversions: Dyck tableaux

+In this section we explain how the $\DTr$ bijection from Dyck tilings to perfect matchings is related to the work by Aval, Boussicault, and Dasse-Hartaut \cite{abdh} on what they call Dyck tableaux.
+We make use of a bijection from Dyck tilings of a skew shape $\lambda/\mu$ to bounded weakly increasing labelings of the planted plane tree associated with $\lambda$, which is illustrated in \fref{tree-poset}.
+This bijection appears in \cite[Prop.~1.11]{kw} in the case $\lambda=\zigzag_n$, and in \cite[Sect.~4]{MR2927185} for general skew shapes.
+For the reader's convenience, we review the bijection in \pref{prop:tilings-poset}.

-Consider the cover-inclusive Dyck tilings of skew shape $\lambda/\mu$.
-Since these tilings are cover-inclusive, every tile of such a tiling is shaped like the portion of the lower boundary $\lambda$ directly beneath it.
-For each chord $c$ of $\lambda$ with endpoints $\ell$ and $r$, consider the portion of the skew shape between columns $\ell$ and $r$, and let $h_c$ be the minimal height of this portion.
-We can assign to chord $c$ a number $g_c$, where $0\leq g_c \leq h_c$, which encodes the number of tiles directly above $c$ in which the boxes in columns $\ell$ and $r$ are in the same tile, as shown in \fref{tree-poset}.
-Note that since we are tiling with Dyck tiles, if a chord $c'$ is above chord $c$, then $g_{c'}\geq g_c$.
-Thus, in terms of the poset of chords, we are interested in the weakly increasing assignments of numbers to the elements of the poset that are bounded by a maximum value which is determined by the gap between the upper and lower paths.
+\begin{proposition}[\cite{MR2927185}] Let $\lambda/\mu$ be a skew shape.
+For each chord $c$ of the lower Dyck path~$\lambda$, let $h_c$ denote the minimal thickness of the portion of the skew shape $\lambda/\mu$ between the endpoints of the chord, i.e., $h_c$ is the maximal number of Dyck tiles that can fit in the shape $\lambda/\mu$ and cover chord $c$.
+There is a bijection between the cover-inclusive Dyck tilings $T$ of $\lambda/\mu$ and the weakly increasing assignments of nonnegative integers to the poset of chords $P_\lambda$, such that the number $g_c$ assigned to chord~$c$ satisfies $0\leq g_c\leq h_c$.
+This bijection satisfies $\sum_c g_c = (\area(T)-\tiles(T))/2$. \end{proposition} \begin{proof} First observe that in any cover-inclusive Dyck tiling of skew shape $\lambda/\mu$, every tile is shaped like the portion of the lower boundary $\lambda$ directly beneath it.
+We can assign to chord~$c$ a number $g_c$, where $0\leq g_c \leq h_c$, which encodes the number of tiles directly above $c$ in which the boxes in columns $\ell$ and $r$ are in the same tile, as shown in \fref{tree-poset}.
+Since we are tiling with Dyck tiles, if a chord $c'$ is above chord $c$, then $g_{c'}\geq g_c$, so this labeling of the chord poset $P_\lambda$ is weakly increasing.